Regular propagators of bilinear quantum systems: Examples

 When considering the classical dipolar interaction, the control potential $W$ takes the form $W(x)=x$ for every $x$ in $\R$.
 It is well known (see \cite{Rouchon} and references therein) that the resulting control system \eqref{eq:blse} is not controllable in any reasonable sense.
 Indeed the system splits in two uncoupled subsystems.
 The first one is a finite dimensional classical harmonic oscillator which is controllable.
 The second one is a free (that is, without control) quantum harmonic oscillator, whose evolution does not depend on the control and is therefore not controllable.

-The proof given in \cite{Rouchon, illner} (and especially the decomposition of the system in two decoupled systems) does not require more to the control than to be the derivative of a derivable function.
-Using the equivalence result (Proposition \ref{PRO_equivalence_L^2}), it can be extended to Radon measures.
+In~\cite[Section IV]{BoussaidCaponigroChambrion}, we show that $(\rmi(-\Delta+V),\rmi W)$ is $s$-{mildly coupled} for every $s>0$.
+The proof given in~\cite{Rouchon, illner} (and especially the decomposition of the system in two decoupled systems) does not require more to the control than to be the derivative of a derivable function.
+Using the continuity in Proposition~\ref{prop:extensionBVRadon}, the noncontrollability result can be extended to Radon measures. \begin{proposition} The system~\eqref{eq:blse} with $\Omega=\mathbf{R}$, $V:x\mapsto x^2$ and $W:x\mapsto x$ is not approximately controllable by means of Radon measures. \end{proposition}